djmitche/remsh/doc/developer/python.rst

 ---------------

 The transport layer is in the ``remsh.xport`` namespace.
-The ``base`` module defines a the Python API for all transport classes, although it does not implement any functionality.
-Because Python is duck-typed, it's not critical to inherit from this class, but it is a helpful indicator for other developers.
+The ``base`` module defines a the Python API for all transport classes, in the form of a base class.

 A "local" xport is available for testing purposes in ``remsh.xport.local``.
 Objects of this type are created in pairs, similar to the ``pipe(2)`` function::